22 August 2026 · Exclusions

 Rental & Investment Income

-Income an individual earns in a personal capacity is outside corporate tax, even if it runs into the millions.
-This covers personal investment income (such as dividends, interest and gains handled without a licence or commercial structure) and personal real estate income (rent and gains from property held as a personal investment).
-The line is whether the activity requires a licence or amounts to a business — if it does, it can be caught.
+Income an individual earns in a personal capacity is outside UAE corporate tax entirely, even if it runs into the millions of dirhams and even if the individual is separately registered for corporate tax through a business activity.
+This covers personal investment income — dividends, interest and capital gains handled without a commercial licence — and personal real estate income, meaning rent and sale proceeds from property held as a personal investment rather than through a licensed real estate business.
+Neither category counts towards the AED 1 million turnover test, and neither is taxed at 9% under any circumstances.
+The dividing line is whether the activity requires a licence or amounts to an organised business in its own right; where it does, the income can move from personal to business and fall inside the regime.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting